Team Navalny shut down regional office network ahead of “extremist organisation” ruling

 “We do not understand what the basis for the classification was,” Pavlov said.
 “If Alexei needs a biography of his persecution, collected in one place, then it is in the Moscow City Court.”

-Earlier investigative reporters showed that a team of FSB officers have been tailing Navalny for months, following and documenting his movements as he travelled around the country organising his regional opposition offices and tactics.
+Earlier investigative reporters showed that a team of FSB officers had been tailing Navalny for months, following and documenting his movements as he travelled around the country organising his regional opposition offices and tactics.
 Presumably this intelligence is being used as the basis of the evidence against him and his organisation.

 Navalny in court